kopp/minipython/docs/tutorials/music.rst

 The higher the value of the duration the longer it will last.
 Such values are related to each other - for instance, a duration of ``4`` will last twice as long as a duration ``2`` (and so on).
-If you use the note name ``R`` then MicroPython will play a rest (i.e. silence) for the specified duration.
+If you use the note name ``R`` then MMiniPython will play a rest (i.e. silence) for the specified duration.

 Each note is expressed as a string of characters like this::